tdhock/tdhock.github.io/_posts/2019-12-13-cygwin-x-forwarding.md

 choose the most recent version to install.

 After installation, go to Start menu -> Xwin server.
+Or on recent versions of windows, for some reason there is no Xwin server under start menu, but you can always open up cygwin terminal and then run `startxwin`.

 Then in a Cygwin64 terminal: